GetPageSpeed/nginx-extras-docs/docs/lua/dns.md

 ## SECTION_AR
 `syntax: stype = r.SECTION_AR`

-Idnetifier of the `Additional` section in the DNS response.
+Identifier of the `Additional` section in the DNS response.
 Equal to the decimal number `3`.

 ## Automatic Error Logging

-By default the underlying [ngx_lua](https://github.com/openresty/lua-nginx-module/#readme) module does error logging when socket errors happen.
+By default, the underlying [ngx_lua](https://github.com/openresty/lua-nginx-module/#readme) module does error logging when socket errors happen.
 If you are already doing proper error handling in your own Lua code, then you are recommended to disable this automatic error logging by turning off [ngx_lua](https://github.com/openresty/lua-nginx-module/#readme)'s [lua_socket_log_errors](https://github.com/openresty/lua-nginx-module/#lua_socket_log_errors) directive, that is,